 Critically, we see that the Hemlock/Cedar/Birch/Maple forest class (Fig 5 & 10b, yellow), appearing as a flat line, predicts novelty continuously, from distance 0.
-This is in part due to the very small proporion of Hemlock cells that are considered residual (only 63 of 1780 cells in the Hemlock zone are considered remnant) and the very high proportion of novel cells in the zone (923 of 1780 cells, or 52% of all cells).
+This is due, in part, to the very small proporion of Hemlock/Cedar/Birch/Maple cells that are considered residual (only 63 of 1780 cells in the Hemlock zone are considered remnant) and the very high proportion of novel cells in the zone (923 of 1780 cells, or 52% of all cells).

-Oak Savanna is the most similar to its null model, with a confidence interval that overlaps slightly with the null expectation (Table 3).
-Northern softwood forests (Tamarack/Pine/Spruce/Poplar, Fig 5, yellow) reach novelty at between 29 and 43km, northern Oak forests (Oak/Poplar/Basswood/Maple; Fig 5, light purple) reach novelty at 23 - 33 km, slightly higher than the 14 - 19km predicted by the null model.
-Pine forests (Fig 5, orange) are three times further than expected by the null, at 32 - 56km (Table 3).
+Oak Savanna is the most similar to its null model, with a confidence interval that overlaps slightly with the null expectation (Table 4).
+Northern softwood forests (Tamarack/Pine/Spruce/Poplar, Fig 5, light green) reach novelty at between 29 and 43km, northern Oak forests (Oak/Poplar/Basswood/Maple; Fig 5, light purple) reach novelty at 23 - 33 km, slightly higher than the 14 - 19km predicted by the null model.
+Pine forests (Fig 5, orange) are three times further than expected by the null, at 32 - 56km (Table 4).

 Compositional Changes Between PLSS and FIA Forests: Ecotone Structure